couchbase/cbft/DESIGN.md

 ## DLC - Disk Level Copy/Restore of Node.

-This is the scenario when a user "clones" a node via disk/storage level maneuvers, such as incorrect usage of EBS snapshot or tar'ing up a whole dataDir.
+This is the scenario when a user "clones" a node via disk/storage level maneuvers, such as usage of EBS snapshot features or tar'ing up a whole dataDir.

 The issue is that old cbft.uuid files might still (incorrectly) be copied.